-Mr. Mulligan has made numerous appearances at the San Francisco Opera, where he has portrayed the title role in Sondheim’s Sweeney Todd; the title role in Nixon in China; Enrico in a new production of Donizetti’s Lucia di Lammermoor; Count Anckarström in Verdi’s Un ballo in maschera, and as Chorèbe in Sir David McVicar’s production of Berlioz’ Les Troyens.
-Other roles there have included Albert in Massenet’s Werther, Sharpless, Valentin, Marcello in Puccini’s La bohème, and the King’s Herald in Wagner’s Lohengrin.
+Mulligan has made numerous appearances at San Francisco Opera, where he has sung the title role in Sondheim’s Sweeney Todd; the title role in John Adams’ Nixon in China; Enrico in a new production of Lucia di Lammermoor; Count Anckarström in Un Ballo in Maschera; and Chorèbe in Sir David McVicar’s production of Les Troyens.
+Other roles there have included Albert in Werther, Sharpless, Valentin, Marcello, and the King’s Herald in Lohengrin.

 Download Press Pack